Challenges in the Proper Metrological Verification of Smart Energy Meters: Current technical and scientific conditions regarding smart energy meters

 \section{Current technical and scientific conditions regarding smart energy meters}

-The basic IEC (International Electrotechnical Commission) standards for AC (Alternating Current) energy meters include IEC 62052-11~\cite{b7}, which contains general requirements for meters and standards for the measurement of active energy (IEC 62053-21~\cite{b8} for directly/indirectly connected class 1 and 2 meters and {IEC} 62053-22~\cite{b9} for indirectly connected class~0.2S and~0.5S meters) and reactive energy ({IEC} 62053-23~\cite{b10} for directly/indirectly connected class~2 and~3 meters and IEC 62053-24~\cite{b11} for directly/indirectly connected class 0.5S, 1S and 1 meters) by such meters.
-Taking into account specific European requirements, CENELEC published an additional series of EN 50470 standards.
+The basic IEC (International Electrotechnical Commission) standards for {AC} (Alternating Current) {EM} include the standard {IEC} 62052-11~\cite{b7}, which contains general requirements for EM and standards for the measurement of active energy (the standard IEC 62053-21~\cite{b8} for directly/indirectly connected classes 1 and 2 meters and the standard IEC~62053\mbox{-}22~\cite{b9} for indirectly connected classes 0.2S and 0.5S meters) and reactive energy (the standard IEC 62053-23~\cite{b10} for directly/indirectly connected classes 2 and 3 meters and the standard IEC 62053-24~\cite{b11} for directly/indirectly connected classes 0.5S, 1S and 1 meters) by such meters.
+Taking into account specific European requirements, CENELEC published an additional series of standards EN 50470.
 Building on the standards of IEC 62052/62053, the EN 50470 series of standards adds specific aspects required by the Measuring Instruments Directive (MID).
-These additions include: different accuracy classes, different terminology, some specific accuracy requirements, and data and software protection requirements.
-For smart energy meters, the relevant standard is EN 50470-1~\cite{b12}, which contains general requirements for meters, and EN 50470-3~\cite{b13}, which covers active energy measurements for directly/indirectly connected class~{A},~{B}, and~{C} meters.
-In turn, for the measurement of parameters defining energy quality by smart energy meters, the basic standards for measuring these indicators apply, i.e. the {IEC} 61000-4-30~\cite{b14} standard for all indicators, where for the measurement of the degree of distortion it refers to {IEC} 61000-4-7~\cite{b15} and for the measurement of flicker severity caused by voltage fluctuations it refers to IEC 61000-4-15~\cite{b16}.
+These additions include: different accuracy classes and terminology, some specific accuracy requirements, and data and software protection requirements.
+For smart EM, the relevant standard is EN 50470-1~\cite{b12}, which contains general requirements for meters, and EN~50470\mbox{-}3~\cite{b13}, which covers active energy measurements for meters of class A, B, and C. In turn, for the measurement of parameters defining energy quality by smart EM, the basic standards for measuring these indicators apply, i.e. the standard IEC 61000-4-30~\cite{b14} for all indicators, where for the measurement of the degree of distortion, it refers to the standard IEC 61000-4-7~\cite{b15} and for the measurement of flicker severity caused by voltage fluctuations, it refers to the standard IEC 61000-4-15~\cite{b16}.
 For these indicators, European requirements are generally consistent with the provisions of IEC standards.
-In addition to the normative requirements, individual countries introduce additional legal regulations regarding smart energy meters.
-For example, in Poland, there is a~regulation presented by the relevant minister~\cite{b17}, which contains detailed guidelines for {AMI} energy meters installed at individual points in the power network (for example, the annex to the indicated regulation presents a~set of electrical energy quality parameters that must be measured by meters in addition to active and reactive energy measurements).
+In addition to the normative requirements, individual countries introduce additional legal regulations regarding smart EM.
+For example, in Poland, there is a regulation presented by the relevant ministry~\cite{b17}, which contains detailed guidelines for smart EM installed at individual points in the power network (for example, the annex to the indicated regulation presents a set of PQ parameters that must be measured by EM in addition to active and reactive energy).